sfigg/commercialization-public/test/hlk/testref/hardware-based-raid-systems--iscsi--testing-prerequisites.md

     >[!NOTE]
     >
     The RAID system must be a single cabinet that consists of an array controller that's enclosed in an external subsystem with hard disk drives.
 Or it must be an external array controller that connects to a RAID JBOD.
-The RAID system can't consist of only a Peripheral Component Interconnect (PCI)–based controller and 1 RAID JBOD.
+The RAID system can't consist of only a Peripheral Component Interconnect (PCI)-based controller and 1 RAID JBOD.